dhes/cds-hooks/docs/uspstf_guidelines/uspstf_statin_use_hooks.md

       "indicator": "info",
       "detail": "Start low to moderate intensity lipid lowering therapy based on outcome of shared decision making between patient and provider", "source": {
-        "label": "CDS Connect: Statin Use for the Primary Prevention of CVD in Adults", "url": "https://cds.ahrq.gov/cdsconnect/artifact/statin-use-primary-prevention-cvd-adults"
+        "label": "Statin Use for the Primary Prevention of CVD in Adults", "url": "https://cds.ahrq.gov/cdsconnect/artifact/statin-use-primary-prevention-cvd-adults"
       },
       "extension": {